cropsinsilico/cropsinsilico.github.io/USER-GUIDE.md

 offers buttons to add these InPorts and OutPorts

 # Right-Click Context Menu
+In general, right-clicking an entity on the canvas will bring up a context menu for the clicked object.
+We currently support right-click operations on Nodes, InPorts/OutPorts, and Edges.

+## Nodes
-Right-clicking a node will bring up the context menu, and allows you to delete the node or edit its metadata.
-Just to the left of the context menu, you will see any input offered by this node.
-To the right, you will see its outports.
+Right-clicking a node will bring up the context menu, and allows you to delete the node or edit its metadata:
-Clicking an inport or output here allows you to easily select a port and connect it to another model.

-Right-clicking an edge will bring up the context menu, and allows you to delete the edge or edit its metadata.

-## Node Metadata
-Fields available when editing a Node:
 * ID (read-only): auto-generated pseudo-unique string identifier for this node
 * Model (read-only): the underlying model that this node represents
 * Label (optional): The identifier for this node that will appear in the canvas
 * X (required): Current X coordinate of this Node on the canvas
 * Y (required): Current Y coordinate of this Node on the canvas

+You should also see the model inputs/ouputs displayed with the context menu open.
+Just to the left of the context menu, you should see any inputs offered by this node.
+To the right, you will see its outputs.
+This allows you to easily select an input or output and connect it to another model.

-## InPort / OutPort Metadata
+## InPorts / OutPorts
-Fields available when editing an InPort or OutPort:
+Right-clicking an InPort or OutPort will bring up the context menu, and allows you to delete it or edit its metadata:
 * ID (read-only): auto-generated pseudo-unique string identifier for this node
 * Model (read-only): the underlying model that this node represents
 * Label (optional): The identifier for this node that will appear in the canvas